 The audio, transcript and presentation slides are available under Event Resources on this page.

 A list of resources related to this topic is available on our post-webinar forum.

 Collective impact is a promising approach to addressing complex problems and has been enthusiastically adopted in Australia.
 The evidence to support use of the collective impact framework is still emerging, so it is largely uncertain how effective it is or how it is best implemented.
 However, there are some key aspects that are frequently identified by collective impact sites as presenting both opportunities and challenges.
 These include:

 - Community engagement

 - Data collection, continuous learning and evaluation

-This webinar will present an overview of collective impact, drawing upon recent literature to consider these three issues.
-It will include an examination of how collective impact is currently being implemented across Australia, and will provide a case study of a collective impact project in Armadale, WA.
+This webinar presented an overview of collective impact, drawing upon recent literature to consider these three issues.
+It included an examination of how collective impact is currently being implemented across Australia, and provided a case study of a collective impact project in Armadale, Western Australia.